 2. You Experience More Realistic and Engaging Rides

 Pedaling on a bicycle outside causes side-to-side movement.
 As a result, you have to engage other muscles in your body to keep your balance and not fall.
+When you fix your bike into a bike trainer, you don’t have to keep the balance, and the ride loses its realism.

-3. You Engage More Your Core Muscles
+3. You Better Engage Your Core Muscles

 When your bike is fixed in a bike trainer, you can rely on its stability.
 This means you don’t need to engage core muscles as much.
+The swing motion of rocker plates will force you to engage your core muscles to keep your balance.

 4. You Reduce Bike Frame Stress

 As Chad McNeese, an administrator of the Rocker Plate group on Facebook, explains in his guide, rocker plates also reduce bike frame stress.
+It is logical.
+A rocker’s swing gives your bike more freedom of movement, reducing side forces and stress.

 One Big Disadvantage of Rocker Plates

 One of the biggest disadvantages of rocker plates is that riding out of the saddle takes practice and is not as realistic as outside.
+When riding out of the saddle, we use our arms to pull our bikes (handlebars) up and down.
+This synchronized movement feels different on a rocker plate.
+When you try the same technique on a rocker plate, the physics doesn’t work.
+It then looks like this:

+Getting used to riding out of the saddle on a rocker plate takes practice.
+They might even encourage riding in a poor form.
 If you want to know more about this issue, I recommend reading this article on Zwift Insider.

 How to Choose a Cycling Rocker Plate?

-Below is the summarized buyer’s guide from my how to choose a rocker plate article.
+Below is the summarized buyer’s guide from my How to Choose a Rocker Plate article.

 Side-to-side Movement